A toolbox for quantitative MRI and in-vivo histology using MRI (hMRI)

 Sample Dataset and MRI Acquisition Protocols

-A sample dataset is provided as reference and material for exploring the possibilities and functionalities of the hMRI-toolbox.
+A sample dataset (Callaghan et al. 2019) is provided as reference and material for exploring the possibilities and functionalities of the hMRI-toolbox.
 It is publicly available for download here.
 Several example MRI protocols (standard MPM protocol using customised Siemens sequences, as well MPM protocol implemented using Siemens and Philips product sequences) as well as a setup (for Siemens 3T MRI) and usage tutorial are available at the same URL.
 Please be aware that we provide these protocols and information without any warranty.
 They must be considered work-in-progress, possibly non-optimal protocols and information.

 Developers of the hMRI-toolbox